Dress like the real you.

 Fabrics & Materials

 The foundation of sustainability is thoughtful fabric choice.
 Polyester, nylon, and vinyl (sometimes called “vegan leather”) are plastics.
-They are non-biodegradable and therefore not sustainable in the long term.
+They are generally not biodegradable, meaning they can persist in the environment for a very long time.

 I do my best to choose natural fibres wherever possible.
 However, longevity also matters.
-Some viscose garments are exceptionally durable, holding their colour and shape wash after wash, often without needing ironing.
+Viscose is a regenerated cellulose fibre, usually made from wood pulp that is chemically processed and transformed into a soft, versatile fabric.
+While it isn't as straightforward environmentally as an untreated natural fibre, some viscose garments are exceptionally durable, holding their colour and shape wash after wash, often without needing ironing.
 In practice, durability can be its own form of sustainability.

 Choosing locally made Australian products can support local industry and strengthen community economies.
 However, most garments sold in Australia are manufactured overseas, which means “local versus imported” is only one part of a much larger sustainability picture.